hawkeye64/q-theme-mixin/demo/src/markdown/theme.md

 # Features

-Allows you to define themes to be used (check out [QCalendar](https://github.com/quasarframework/app-extension-qcalendar))
+Allows you to define themes to be used (check out [QCalendar](https://github.com/quasarframework/app-extension-qcalendar)) in conjunction with [QColorizeMixin](https://github.com/hawkeye64/q-colorize-mixin).

 # Install
 To add this mix-in to your Quasar application, run the following (in your Quasar app folder):